U.S. Gulf Coast refiners pare output as pipeline outage continues

-Two U.S. Gulf Coast oil refineries reduced fuel production on Monday as the four-day-old Colonial Pipeline (COLPI.UL) outage limited their ability to move products to market.
+HOUSTON (Reuters) - Two U.S. Gulf Coast oil refineries reduced fuel production on Monday as the four-day-old Colonial Pipeline outage limited their ability to move products to market.

 Colonial shut its 5,500-mile (8,850-km) pipeline system, the major artery delivering gasoline, diesel and jet fuel to mid-Atlantic and southeast U.S. states from Texas and Louisiana, due to a ransomware attack on Friday.

-The largest U.S. refinery, Motiva Enterprises (MOTIV.UL), cut its production by 45%, according to people familiar with the matter.
+The largest U.S. refinery, Motiva Enterprises, cut its production by 45%, according to people familiar with the matter.
 The 607,000 barrel-per-day (bpd) Port Arthur, Texas, plant shut two crude distillation units (CDUs) on Sunday as well as a reformer, sources familiar with plant operations said.

-The largest U.S. independent refiner, Marathon Petroleum (MPC.N), is working to find alternatives for shipping from its Gulf Coast plants in event the pipeline shutdown is extended, said spokesman Jamal Kheiry.
+The largest U.S. independent refiner, Marathon Petroleum, is working to find alternatives for shipping from its Gulf Coast plants in event the pipeline shutdown is extended, said spokesman Jamal Kheiry.

-Chevron Corp (CVX.N), which operates Gulf Coast oil refineries in Texas and Mississippi, has continued to supply its U.S. East Coast customers.
+Chevron Corp, which operates Gulf Coast oil refineries in Texas and Mississippi, has continued to supply its U.S. East Coast customers.

 “We may experience disruptions in supply based on current inventory levels in our terminals, logistics constraints caused by the outage and customer demand,” if the outage continues, said spokesman Tyler Kruzich.